ross-mckinney/epm-tracker/README.md

 # analyzing your data
  \label{analysis}

-See the example Jupyter notebook, located in epm/docs for an exmple of how you could analyze some of your data.
+See the example Jupyter notebook, located in epm/docs for an example of how you could analyze some of your data.

-To launch Jupyter notebook, open up a command prompt navigat to the folder containing your data, and type:
+To launch Jupyter notebook, open up a command prompt navigate to the folder containing your data, and type:

 ~~~bash
 jupyter notebook